 GOOD Hotline (5pm-9am): x4663

 Another alternative to housing at Drew is living in a Theme House, which is a close knit community of people, all living around a common theme.
-We have La Casa, Asia Tree House, Spirituality, Womyn’s Concerns, Earth House, and the Umoja House here at Drew.
 Each is focused around a different theme and people who live there are interested in contributing to that theme.
-Theme houses are wonderful ways to meet people who share the same interests as you, program, and live in more a “house” setting, rather than a dormitory.
+Theme houses are wonderful ways to meet people who share the same interests as you, program, and live in more a “house” setting.

 HAs or, House Assistants, are sort of the RAs of Theme Houses.
 They are in charge of house meetings, programming, and enforcing some policy, although they differ slightly in their duties.
 The HA is there to unify the house and make sure that the common goal of the house is understood.
 They may act as mediators in a debate, or lead a discussion about an issue in the house.

-For more information about HA’s and Theme Houses, contact the CRD of Hoyt/Theme Houses or visit: Theme Houses.
+For more information about HA’s and Theme Houses, contact the RD of HERB Complex or visit: Theme Houses.

 Move in and move out dates differ by year but are always posted on the Drew University calendar.
-You can get to the calendar via www.drew.edu and click on the link for “university calendar.”
-Final exam dates are posted on the Registrar’s website, which you can get to by clicking on the link to the Registrar on the Drew homepage.
+Please check the calendar via www.drew.edu and click on the link for “university calendar.”
+Final exam dates are posted on the Registrar’s website.

 Checking in or checking out illegally results in a heavy fine, so make sure you know the dates when you can arrive on and leave campus.